Lucy-Glanville-Brown/allstar-bootcamp/README.md

 For the users I wanted to provide them with a brief overview of what the bootcamp does on the homepage with the option to find out more by clicking on the links to the other pages.

 ### Structure
-I wanted the homepage to be eye catching with a brief introduction to what the bootcamp is with the option to find out more by visiting the other pages.
-The navigation is clear to see and easy to use but I have also included links within the sections of each page.
+I wanted the homepage to be eye catching with a brief introduction to what the bootcamp is all about with the option to find out more by visiting the other pages.
+The navigation is clear to see and easy to use.

 ### Skeleton
 The wireframes were created using Balsamiq.